Our factories are now closed for the Christmas break. All orders will be processed and delivered from 2nd January when we return from the Holidays.

 Many modern iterations of standing desks are adjustable (either manually or electronically) which enable the user to freely switch between both uses of the desk depending on the situation at hand.

-Some high-tier standing desks also come with a memory bank of desk heights that can be pre-set so you can set your desired desk high in advance and interchange between those heights at just a push of a button.
+Some high-tier standing desks also come with a memory bank of desk heights that can be pre-set so you can set your desired desk height in advance and interchange between those heights at just a push of a button.

 So with a short explanation of what a standing desk is out the way, let’s take a look at the 9 incredible benefits they can provide.